italobusi/actn-wdm-pluggable-modelling/draft-poidt-ccamp-actn-wdm-pluggable-modelling.md

 * Logical representation of the hierarchical view of the digital framing layers used for transport of services over the wavelength

 * Provides access to information for configuration and monitoring characteristics.
-For example for 400ZR/OpenZR+, it represents the 400ZR frame structure in which Ethernet services are mapped and for an OTN encapsulated signal, it represents the OTU, ODU, OPU frame structures, perhaps with a multi-layer multiplex structure, in which Ethernet and other types of services are mapped
+For example, for 400ZR/OpenZR+, it represents the 400ZR frame structure in which Ethernet services are mapped and for an OTN encapsulated signal, it represents the OTU, ODU, OPU frame structures, perhaps with a multi-layer multiplex structure, in which Ethernet and other types of services are mapped

 ## Host Logical Channels